ohcnetwork/care-plugin-cookiecutter/{{cookiecutter.plugin_slug}}/CONTRIBUTING.md

 ### Write Documentation

-{{ cookiecutter.project_name }} could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+{{ cookiecutter.plugin_name }} could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/{{ cookiecutter.github_username }}/{{ cookiecutter.project_slug }}/issues.
+The best way to send feedback is to file an issue at https://github.com/{{ cookiecutter.github_username }}/{{ cookiecutter.plugin_slug }}/issues.

 If you are proposing a feature: